About URI scheme: Internet Explorer (6–11)

-Microsoft Edge (v20–44)
+Microsoft Edge Legacy (v20–44)

-The following applies to Microsoft Edge version 20 through 44, which Microsoft dubs "the legacy Edge."
-For newer versions, see the Chromium section.
+The following applies to Microsoft Edge Legacy version 20 through 44.
+For newer Edge versions, see the Chromium section.

 GNOME Web

 When GNOME Web (formerly Epiphany) used Gecko as its layout engine, all Firefox-specific about: URIs worked in it.
 After the adoption of WebKit as its layout engine, only the following URIs are supported.

 Netscape

 The about: URL originated in and has existed in all versions of Netscape browsers.
 It was originally added as an Easter egg to display information about the development team.